Koopman-Assisted Reinforcement Learning: Koopman-Assisted Reinforcement Learning (KARL)

-Once we compute $M$, we can convert back to a standard Koopman operator for any $u \in \mathcal{U}$ by reshaping $M$ back to the 3D tensor $\mathscr{T}_K$.
+Once we compute $M$, we can convert back to a standard Koopman operator for any $u \in \mathcal{U}$ by reshaping $M$ back to the 3D tensor $T_K$.
 Then the $d_x\times d_x$ finite dimensional Koopman operator approximation is again $K^{u}$ for any $u \in \mathcal{U}$ as seen in the summation in Fig.~\ref{fig:koopman_tensor}.
 Note that the above formulation also works for a discrete control set $\mathcal{U}$, which could improve sample efficiency as opposed to learning independent Koopman operators one for each discrete control.